kresusapp/kresus/README.md

 You'll need the following firewall authorizations:

-- if you chose to let Kresus handle the Weboob installation, you'll need git access to `git.symlink.me/` and the `pipy` website.
 - http/https access to your bank website, for fetching new operations on your behalf.